marccanby/DeRePublicaAnalysis/README.md

 Important files:

 report/Final Report.pdf contains my report.

-paragraphs.pdf contains the results of sentence clustering. analysis.ipynb contains a Jupyter Notebook with the important code.
+paragraphs.pdf contains the results of sentence clustering.

+final_analysis.ipynb contains a Jupyter Notebook with the important code.

+At some point I hope to organize the repository a bit.